quasardriod/kvm-machines-deployment/README.md

 ---

 ## Prepare KVM host
-Run below command to prepare target KVM host for capabilities listed in `setup.sh -i`
+Run below command to prepare target KVM host for capabilities listed in `setup.sh -i`.
+This option ensure KVM host has:

+1. Cloud images `cloud_images` defined in [all.yml](./inventory/group_vars/all.yml).
+2. Default KVM network `KVM_NETWORKS` defined in [all.yml](./inventory/group_vars/all.yml) for guest machines.
 ```bash
 ./setup.sh -p
 ```

+**NOTE:** Additional networks can be created using `-n` option.
+Review [Create Additional KVM Networks](#create-additional-kvm-networks) for more information.

 ---

-## Build and Management of KVM guests
+## Build and Management of KVM Guest Machines
 Based on supported images & networks, create a yaml file for machines to be build for defined properties.
-Review [job-inputs.yml](./job-inputs.yml) for more information.
+Review [guest-machines-payload.yml](./guest-machines-payload.yml) for more information.

 User will be prompted to provide input on following actions after the machines are created:
 - Update OS